 - Considering if you need to use audio.

-- Creating a document which explains your decision.
+- Creating a document that explains your decision.

-- Paying attention to how your CCTV is set-up.
+- Pay attention to how your CCTV is set up.

-- And finally, keeping on top of the footage you capture.
+- And finally, keep on top of the footage you capture.